 An example of a recent initiative of the Community Council is the launch of the Good Neighbour Scheme which reinforces the strong sense of community within the ward by offering a helping hand in unusual circumstances.
 The Good Neighbour Scheme is a group of volunteers designed to be on-call to provide practical help for life's little emergencies - for those in need of assistance, perhaps when friends and family are away, with simple things like changing a light bulb or walking the dog, for example.
 The scheme has now been extended to include a Luncheon Club which is open to anybody within the community interested in a social get-together.

-Martletwy Community Council is pleased to launch this all-new website to provide our community, and others, with information about the local area and to keep readers up-to-date with news and events.
+Martletwy Community Council is pleased to provide our community, and others, with information about the local area and to keep readers up-to-date with news and events.
 Whilst we are still in the process of getting the website off the ground, we ask for your patience as we continue to collate information and photographs to improve the site and please do check back for regular updates.
 If you would like to send in your scenic photographs taken locally to be considered for part of the main banner of this website, please send them to the clerk along with your written permission for the council to publish them online.